shumwaymark/sentinelcam/README.rst

    :alt: Sketch of basic camwatcher design

-This design exploits two of the enhancements made to the **imagenode** module described above supporting **Outpost** functionality: log and image publishing over ZMQ as configurable options.
+This design exploits two of the enhancements made to the **imagenode** module described above supporting **Outpost** functionality: log and image publishing over ZeroMQ as configurable options.

 The **camwatcher** employs a Python ``asyncio`` event loop running a set of coroutines with the following tasks.

 - *Control Loop*.
-Uses a ZMQ Req/Rep port for receiving control commands.
+Uses a ZeroMQ REQ/REP design pattern for receiving control commands.
 This currently just allows an **Outpost** to route a notification during initialization to insure that a logfile subscription has been established.

 - *Log Subscriber*.
 Subscribes to logging data streamed from one or more **Outpost** publishers via ZMQ.
 Logging data that pertains to a camera event is directed to the